Work with pipe query syntax

 |> ORDER BY category DESC, item;

--- Explicitly mark how to order columns in the GROUP BY clause
+-- Explicitly mark how to order columns in the GROUP BY clause.

-FROM mydataset.produce
+FROM Produce

 |> AGGREGATE SUM(sales) AS total, COUNT(*) AS num_records